Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed bug which caused a crash when an archer's missile arrived at a dead unit.
 - Dwarven Scouts, Germanic Skutans and Goblin Archers now have increased attack speed.
+- Added portrait for the Teuton Krieger (by Jinn).

 -----------------------------------------------------------------------
 - 1.0.2